SURBHI0402/IndiaTour/README.md

 ## Contact Us:

 Have questions, ideas, or magical spells to share?
-Reach out to us via the mystical portal at surbhi0424@gmail.com or open a mystical issue in this repository.
+Reach out to us via the mystical portal at surbhi0424@gmail.com and 2020.pratham.shetty@ves.ac.in or open a mystical issue in this repository.
 We eagerly await your correspondence. 💌🔮